mildsunrise/dm500-satip/README.md

    doesn't work you should be able to flash another image.
    **It has no time bombs** (see last section).

- - **This image is currently for DM500S only.** If you flash it on a DM500T or DM500C it will work the same, you'll see the SAT>IP server but you won't find any tuner in it.
-This is because support for the T and C tuners is missing (see next section).
+ - **This image is currently for DM500S only.** Flashing it on a DM500T or DM500C will get you a nice SAT>IP server with 0 tuners, because support for the T/C frontends is missing.

+   I've been unable to find a DM500T or DM500C at a decent price.
+   If you have one to spare, you can donate it (contact me) and I'll happily implement the support, it shouldn't take much (not guaranteeing anything though).

 If you aren't flashing via DreamUp, make sure you flash to partition 0 (labeled "CramFS + SquashFS" or similar).